nsnarender5511/cpp/README.md

 - 📂 **Project Synchronization**: Keep agents in sync across your workspace
 - 📝 **Integrated Workflow**: Seamless integration with your development process

+> Advanced rule-based agents for the Cursor editor

+cursor++ enhances your Cursor editor experience with customizable rule-based agents.

+## Features

+- Seamless integration with Cursor editor
+- Customizable agents based on rule sets
+- Extensible architecture for creating your own agents
+- Built-in agents for common development tasks

 ---

 ## 🚀 Getting Started